 What makes Frame It All’s landscape edging a go-to choice is how it combines durability, style, and incredibly simple installation.
 Our composite boards are designed to last for decades, giving you clean, defined garden lines that won’t fade or break down.
 But where our edging really shines is the patented snap-lock system.
 You don’t need to be a professional landscaper or own a workshop full of tools to get a perfect result.
 The pieces connect easily and securely, making it a straightforward DIY project you can complete in an afternoon.
 It’s a smart, practical solution for anyone who wants a professional look without the hassle.

-Find Your Perfect Style and Color
+How to Pick the Perfect Style and Color

 Your landscape edging should complement your home and garden design, not complicate it.
 Look for a system that offers you creative freedom.
 Whether you envision clean, straight lines for a modern garden bed or gentle, sweeping curves around a flower patch, the right edging can make it happen.
 Frame It All offers versatile kits that let you create both straight and curved designs, so you’re not locked into a single look.
 With different colors and finishes available, you can find the perfect match for your patio, fencing, or home exterior, ensuring your entire outdoor space feels cohesive and thoughtfully designed.

-How to Measure for Your Project
+How to Correctly Measure for Your Project

 Before you buy, you’ll need to figure out exactly how much edging you need.
 The easiest way is to use a flexible measuring tape to outline the shape of your garden bed or path.
 For more complex designs, you can lay out a rope or garden hose to create the shape you want, then measure the length of the hose.
 To take the guesswork out of the process, you can map out your entire yard with a planning tool.
 Our free Design It All 3D tool lets you build your project virtually, so you can see how it will look and get a precise calculation of the materials required.

-How to Spot a High-Quality Product
+How to Spot High-Quality Composite Edging

 Not all composite materials are created equal.
 To ensure you’re getting a product that will last, look for edging that was specifically designed for landscaping.
 While it might be tempting to repurpose leftover composite decking boards, they aren’t made for constant ground contact and may not have the flexibility needed for curved designs.
 A purpose-built product is engineered to withstand soil, moisture, and temperature changes at ground level.
 Check for a solid warranty, as this shows the manufacturer stands behind its product’s durability.
 High-quality edging will feel sturdy, have a consistent color and texture, and come with a reliable connection system.

-Your Guide to Installation and Care
+Your Guide to Installing and Maintaining Your Edging

 One of the best things about composite landscape edging is how simple it is to work with.
 But to get that polished, professional look that lasts for decades, a little prep and proper installation go a long way.
 Think of it as setting your garden up for success.
 Getting it right from the start means you can spend less time on upkeep and more time enjoying your beautiful yard.
 This guide will walk you through everything you need to know, from gathering your tools to performing simple seasonal check-ins.
 Let’s get your project started on the right foot.